airmnb/airmnb-doc/design-doc/feature-api-mapping.md

 ## Responses of 1XX, 3XX
 They should have no response body.

+## Images
+At this time, all images will be updated in base64 and saved in the database.

 # API paths
 The root API path is `/api/1.0/*`.
 As of now two servers' API are
 ## Swagger